paulroseau/dotfiles/notes/fzf.md

 # FZF

+## fzf-lua plugin in Nix

+Some binaries are necessary/recommended for the fzf-lua plugin to work properly (`fzf`, `ripgrep`, `detla`, etc.).

+The fzf-lua plugin looks up these binaries from the PATH environment variable.

+An extreme approach would have been to patch the plugin at build time in nix to replace occurences of those binaries by their full path in the nix store such as ${ripgrep}/bin/rg but that's not easy to maintain.

+An alternative would have been to use nix to wrap the resulting `nvim` executable in a script where we set the PATH environment variable to hold only the paths to these required executables.

+However since we also want to use those binaries on their own, it just makes sense to install them directly and not as dependencies of nvim.

 ## fzf-lua plugin

 - For the keymap option, the `keymap.builtin` object is for Neovim terminal mode bindings which are local to the fzf-lua buffer, while the `keymap.fzf` is for the bindings passed as an the value to the `--bind` option of the `fzf` command.